richardmcclellan/amplify-android-samples/README.md

  - `datastore-blog`: uses a Blog / Post / Comment schema.
  - `datastore-todo`: uses a Todo schema, and has @auth restrictions.

+It also contains `sample-core`, a library module, which is a dependency of each sample app.

+Below is a screenshot from the Todo sample app:
 <img src="./screenshot.png" width="300px"/>

 ## Setup